 Berlioz gives to Vladimir Stasov the manuscript of his Te Deum which he donates to the municipal library of St-Petersburg (11 September)

 Berlioz ends his relationship with Amélie at her request and is deeply upset (mid-February)

-Les Troyens is dropped by the Opéra but accepted by Carvalho, director of the newly re-built Théâtre-Lyrique (mid February).
+Les Troyens is withdrawn by Berlioz from the Opéra but accepted by Carvalho, director of the newly re-built Théâtre-Lyrique (mid February).

 Visit to Weimar in April to conduct Béatrice et Bénédict in German translation and in an augmented form (8 and 10 April); while in Germany he also goes to Löwenberg to give a concert there (19 April).

 He conducts L’Enfance du Christ in Strasbourg on 22 June.

 Visit to Baden-Baden in August to revive Béatrice et Bénédict in an augmented form (14 and 18 August).

 Berlioz publishes his last signed article for the Journal des Débats on 8 October, on Bizet’s opera Les Pêcheurs de perles [The Pearl Fishers].